sidnair/recipes/_indian/pantry.md

 ---

 ## Basic ingredients

-Basic spices you'll want for Indian food - this covers what you need for most recipes.
+<div>Basic spices you'll want for Indian food - this covers what you need for
+most recipes:</div>
 - Cumin seeds
 - Cumin
 - Coriander